-Disabled means that the individual is unfit to engage in full-time employment due to a physical and/or mental disability.
+Disabled means the individual is unfit to engage in full-time employment due to a physical and/or mental disability.

-There are several different Food Stamp policies which require a determination of physical and/or mental disability.
+There are several different SNAP policies which require a determination of physical and/or mental disability.
 The way in which the disability is established varies, depending upon the policy for which the determination is being made.
 Some policies specify that only certain conditions establish disability.
 Others require a disability determination to be made by the Worker; this may be done with or without a physician's statement, depending upon the policy for which the determination is being made.
 The policies which require a disability determination are listed below, followed by a citation showing the location of the instructions for making such determinations.

-- Asset policy in Section 11.3.
-Use item B below only. - Student policy in Section 9.1,A,2,f.
-Use item B or C below. - 24 month certification policy for elderly and/or disabled adults in Section 1.4,N,1.
-Use Item B below only. - Work Requirement policy in Section 13.2,A. Use item B or C below. - Elderly or Disabled provision for removal of the shelter/utility cap in Section 10.4,B,7.
-Use item B below only. - Elderly or Disabled provision for use of net income test in Section 10.4,C,1.
-Use item B below only. - GLF policy in Section 9.1,A,3.
-Use item B below only. - Elderly and Disabled separate AG provision.
-See Section 9.1,A,1,b,(1),(b) for establishing disability.
-Use item B or C below.
+- Medical deduction provision in Section 10.4.
+Use Establishing Disability Without A Physician's Statement below only. - Asset policy in Section 11.3.
+Use Establishing Disability Without A Physician's Statement below only. - Student policy in Section 9.1.
+Use Establishing Disability Without A Physician's Statement or Establishing Disability With A Physician's Statement below. - 24 month certification policy for elderly and/or disabled adults in Section 1.4.
+Use Establishing Disability Without A Physician's Statement below only. - Work Requirement policy in Section 13.2.
+Use Establishing Disability Without A Physician's Statement or Establishing Disability With A Physician's Statement below. - Elderly or Disabled provision for removal of the shelter/utility cap in Section 10.4.
+Use Establishing Disability Without A Physician's Statement below only. - Elderly or Disabled provision for use of net income test in Section 10.4.
+Use Establishing Disability Without A Physician's Statement below only.

+- GLF policy in Section 9.1.
+Use Establishing Disability Without A physician's Statement below only. - Elderly and Disabled separate AG provision.
+See Section 9.1 for establishing disability.
+Use item Establishing Disability Without A Physician's Statement or Establishing Disability With A Physician's Statement below.